IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 Progressive realisation does not mean a State can put off its human rights obligations to men and boys.
 Indeed, ICECSR places two immediate obligations on States.
 One is  "the 'undertaking to guarantee' that relevant rights 'will be exercised without discrimination'"[^19]  against men and boys.
 The other is to take steps that are "deliberate, concrete and targeted as clearly as possible towards" meeting the Covenant's obligations to men and boys.[^121]

-### Acting in good faith
-> **General Comment 31, Paragraph 3:** Article 2 defines the scope of the legal obligations undertaken by States Parties to the Covenant.
-A general obligation is imposed on States Parties to respect the Covenant rights and to ensure them to all individuals in their territory and subject to their jurisdiction (see paragraph 10 below).
-Pursuant to the principle articulated in article 26 of the Vienna Convention on the Law of Treaties, States Parties are required to give effect to the obligations under the Covenant in **good faith**.

 ## What steps are necessary?
 States are required to take the necessary steps to ensure men enjoy their human rights.
 The most important steps required are for a State to **recognise its obligations to men and boys** and **treat these obligations as equally important** as its obligations to women and girls.